WhiteHatMage/whitehatmage.github.io/_posts/2026-02-02-bug-hunting-guide.md

 Good targets tend to be blockchains, large DeFi protocols, math-heavy systems, projects with many components, and systems with external or cross-chain integrations.
 Bridges and diamond proxy setups are classic examples.

+##### Optimization

+**Many bugs originate from optimization.**

+Gas optimizations in contracts, heavy use of assembly, manual memory management, rewritten math expressions, or performance-focused changes in blockchains and large systems all add extra layers of complexity.
+Even refactoring code for clarity or efficiency can introduce entirely new classes of bugs.

+These changes often hide edge cases the developer did not anticipate, or introduce subtle oversights related to obscure behaviors of virtual machines, languages, or execution environments.

 #### Innovation

 **Complexity hides bugs, but innovation creates space for them.**